mathiasweidinger/WBqueryR/README.md

 Limitation 4 is not an issue at all; in fact, the order in which the terms appear in the variable labels *should* not, ex ante, affect the value of the matching score assigned by `vsm-score()`.
 The flexibility of matching key words with labels that are *not* exactly in the same order was the primary reason for choosing the VSM framework over simply pattern-matching strings with one another (e.g. using [`grep()`](https://stat.ethz.ch/R-manual/R-devel/library/base/html/grep.html) in base-R).

-Lastly, limitations 5 and 6 are acknowledged but considering the simplicity of the task at hand, more computationally intensive methods that would have resolved their concerns, are hardly necessary in the present use-scenario.
+Lastly, limitations 5 and 6 are acknowledged.
+There are more computationally intensive methods that would have resolved these concerns.
+However, considering how simple the task at hand really is, implementing them for the sake of querying variable labels seemed a little excessive to me.

 ## Development

+This section scatches directions for future developments of WBqueryR() in terms of features and usability.
+If you have ideas or constructive criticism, feel free to submit a [feature request](https://github.com/mathiasweidinger/WBqueryR/issues).
+From there, I will sporadically update this list.

+### Datascraping

+In its current form. `WBquery` only yields a summary of where (specifically, _in which datasets_) the data searched by the user can be found.
+To me, the most obvious useful addition to `WBqueryR` would be to give it the capability to scrape the Microdata Library and download the actual datasets onto the user's system.
+I might work away on this over the summer of 2022 - no promises quite yet, though!

 ## Disclaimer